To review your child support assessment, your special circumstances must fit under 1 or more of these 11 grounds (reasons).

 This ground applies if both of these apply.

-You must be currently paying for your child’s special medical treatment or care.
+You must be currently paying for your child’s special medical treatment or care, for example, the child has high medical or dental costs or needs special care because of a disability.
 You cannot claim usual and regular costs of food, clothing, medical, school and daycare.

 You'll need all of these things to apply.

-• A list of costs, showing extra expenses after deducting any benefit or allowance paid, or medical insurance refunds.
+- A list of costs, showing the extra expenses and what you pay, after taking into account any benefit or allowances towards these costs or medical insurance refunds.

-• Your financial details – for example, a completed statement of financial position (IR590).
+- Your financial details – for example, a completed Statement of financial position - IR178.

 This ground applies if the extra costs of caring for, educating or training the child make it much harder to support that child.